UPPMAX/R-python-julia-matlab-HPC/docs/python/jupyter.rst

 - If you are connected to Rackham via [Thinlinc session](https://www.uppmax.uu.se/support/user-guides/thinlinc-graphical-connection-guide/), open a browser with the link you got but modified to point to r486 i.e.
 ``http://r486:8888/?token=5c3aeee9fbfc75f7a11c4a64b2b5b7ec49622231388241c2``

+* `Video: Starting a Jupyter notebook on the Rackham UPPMAX HPC cluster using a ThinLinc remote desktop (YouTube) <https://youtu.be/72rYjwGvWEc>`_

 On own computer
 '''''''''''''''